mahoney1/VSCodeTutorial/README.md

 ## Step 10.
 Conclusion
 Nice job!
 You are done!
-You learned how to create, package, install, instantiate, and invoke a smart contract using Hyperledger's newest API's.
-At this point, you can focus on developing your smart contract, and update your `my-contract.js` file knowing that you have taken care of the networking aspects of blockchain, and that you can successfully invoke, and update your ledger using just VSCode, Node.js, and Docker.
+You learned how to create, package, install, instantiate, and invoke a smart contract using Hyperledger Fabric's newest API's.
+As you've seen, the developer experience provided by the IBM Blockchain Platform VSCode extension provides a holistic and seamless experience to quickly and easily try out your new Smart contract.
+Ihe VSCode extension thus allows you to simply focus on developing your smart contract project, pain-free :-) - ie without needing to worry about distracting networking, infrastructural or deployment aspects.
+The extension does the interaction with the Fabric, Node and Docker for you.

 Please, please, please reach out to me if there are bugs, comment on this post, and tell me, and I will fix them.
 Thanks so much for reading this post, and hope you enjoyed it!
 Horea Blockchain out!